 Contract: $2.6 million, UFA this summer and no trade protection

-The 35-year-old right-shot defenseman followed a strong season with an OK one for the Devils, and could be a decent add for a contender looking to bolster their third pairing.
+The 35-year-old right-shot defenseman followed a strong season with an OK one for the Devils and could be a decent add for a contender looking to bolster its third pairing.
 That Stanley Cup ring from Pittsburgh doesn't hurt, either.